Blogs

 wave

-The NSW Department of Education's response has been swift, albeit apologetic.
-Education Minister Prue Car offered her sincere apologies, while the Department Secretary, Murat Dizdar, acknowledged the unacceptable level of disruption and promised a thorough review into what went wrong.
+The NSW Department of Education's response?
+Swift, but apologetic.
+Education Minister Prue Car offered apologies, and the Department Secretary, Murat Dizdar, admitted things were unacceptable and promised a review.
 Further tests scheduled for the weekend were postponed at three major locations.
-Testing continued as planned, however, at other sites.
+But other testing sites continued as planned.

-Interestingly, the chaotic scenes at the selective school tests coincided with news of a financial settlement in a separate but equally troubling matter.
-Families of residents who died at Newmarch House aged care facility during a deadly COVID-19 outbreak are to receive compensation after a court case exposed significant failings on the part of Anglicare Sydney.
-The case, which resulted in the settlement, highlighted critical gaps in aged care, mirroring the organizational failures witnessed at the selective school exams.
+Weirdly, the chaos at the selective schools tests happened around the same time as news about a huge financial settlement in a completely different, but equally troubling situation.
+Families of residents who died at Newmarch House aged care facility during a COVID-19 outbreak are getting compensation after a court case exposed major failings by Anglicare Sydney.
+It's a sobering parallel – huge organizational failures in two very different sectors.

-• Anglicare Settlement: Anglicare Sydney reached a settlement with families of victims, though the exact amount remains confidential.
+The Anglicare Settlement: Anglicare Sydney settled with the families, though the exact amount is under wraps.

 FAQ